sthlmconnection/chatty_rsvp/README.md

 * Download the project files.
 * Download [Zend Framework](http://framework.zend.com/download/current/).
 The Minimal package is sufficient.
 Put the `Zend` directory directly under this directory.
-* Create a GoogleDocs spreadsheet with the following columns (important):
+* Create a GoogleDocs spreadsheet with the following columns, in this order (important):
   * Email
   * Name
   * Coming
   * Friend
   * Reference
+  * Message
 * Set up a new Gmail/Google Apps account with the least permissions possible while still being able to edit the spreadsheet.
 * Make a copy of `default/config.php` in the `custom` directory.
 Fill in the required options.
 Keep it secret.
 Keep it safe.